Shanky43/subdued-stocking-2928/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/40278c03-b5e9-47f7-b05e-4f5fe5891dda/deploy-status)](https://flourishing-lollipop-9ef694.netlify.app/)

-Tata 1mg, previously 1mg, is a healthcare platform based in Gurgaon, India.
-It provides services, including e-pharmacy, diagnostics, e-consultation and health content.
-It was founded in April 2015 by Prashant Tandon, Gaurav Agarwal and Vikas Chauhan.
+Health Cube is a healthcare platform based in Bangalore, India.
+It provides a range of services, including online doctor consultation, lab tests, health packages, and health content.
+It was founded in 2017 by a team of experienced doctors and entrepreneurs with the aim of making healthcare more accessible and affordable to people across India.

 ## API Screenshots